Partisan feud erupts over Pa. GOP’s subpoenas of 2020 presidential election records

 “Every necessary step will be taken to ensure this information is secure, including making any vendor personnel sign non-disclosure agreements to make sure the data are protected under penalty of law,” Mr. Corman said in a statement.

-State Republicans have said the probe has nothing to do with former President Trump’s calls for a probe, although he has publicly pressured Mr. Corman to start an investigation and threatened to unseat him if Mr. Corman doesn’t cooperate.
+State Republicans have said the probe has nothing to do with former President Donald Trump’s calls for a probe, although he has publicly pressured Mr. Corman to start an investigation and threatened to unseat him if Mr. Corman doesn’t cooperate.

 State Attorney General Josh Shapiro, a Democrat, said he will stand in the way of any election subpoenas.